-In the Locking status parameter, the Hardware locked option is displayed → ■ 149.
+In the Locking status parameter, the Hardware locked option is displayed → ● 176.
 In addition, on the local display the symbol appears in front of the parameters in the header of the operational display and in the navigation view.

-2. Setting the write protection (WP) switch on the main electronics module to the OFF position (factory setting) disables hardware write protection.

-► No option is displayed in the Locking status parameter → 149.
-On the local display, the symbol disappears from in front of the parameters in the header of the operational display and in the navigation view.
+- 2. Setting the write protection (WP) switch on the main electronics module to the OFF position (factory setting) disables hardware write protection. - Isomorphic to be a symbol of the symbol disappears from in front of the parameters in the header of the operational display and in the navigation view.